PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-22 10:53:01
+Last updated: 2024-04-22 10:53:36
-Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera
+Random Quote: I stayed up all night wondering where the sun went.
+Then it dawned on me. - Will Livingston